jjspace/doodle-bot/README.md

 This is a bot/simple program to create reports to check who has completed specified [Doodle](https://doodle.com/) polls.
 I created it to check who still has yet to answer polls yet so we can enforce group policies.

-Currently it requires a `config.js` file exporting settings used by `main.js`.
-I'm not gonna outline the structure yet because it's likely to change soon as I work towards making this an actual bot not just something that posts to webhooks.
+Currently it requires a `config.js` file exporting settings used by the bot.
+I'm not gonna outline the structure yet because there's still potential for it to change moving forward.

 ## Notices